Universal Functionals in Density Functional Theory: Kinetic energy and Lieb-Thirring inequalities

 The right side is called the Thomas-Fermi kinetic energy and it is the simplest approximation to $T_{\rm GC}[\rho]$.
 If we fix a density $\rho$ with $\int_{\R^d}\rho=1$ and take $\rho_N(\br)=\rho(\br N^{-1/d})$, then we find from~\eqref{eq:LDA_kinetic_bound} that

 From semi-classical analysis it is expected that for a sufficiently regular $\rho$ the next term should be equal to

 which is called the \emph{von Weizs\"acker correction}, see~\cite[Sec.~6.7]{ParYan-94} and~\cite[p.~89--90]{LunMar-83}.
 This is in reference to the historical work~\cite{Weizsacker-35} for atoms in dimension $d=3$ where however von Weizs\"acker chose the coefficient $1/2$ instead of $1/18$.\footnote{In order to recover Scott's correction in atoms, the coefficient must actually be taken equal to $0.083$~\cite{Lieb-81b}.} The value of the prefactor in~\eqref{eq:Weizacker} was predicted in~\cite{Kirzhnits-57,HolKozMar-91,Salasnich-07,KoiSto-07,TraLenNgEng-17}.
-That the coefficient is negative in dimension $d=1$ is related to the non-optimality of the semi-classical constant in the Lieb-Thirring inequality~\eqref{eq:Lieb-Thirring}.
+That the coefficient is negative in dimension $d=1$ is related to the non-optimality of the Thomas-Fermi constant in the Lieb-Thirring inequality~\eqref{eq:Lieb-Thirring} and is well known in one-dimensional semi-classical analysis~\cite{Burke-22}.

 Even without having a clean upper bound like~\eqref{eq:upper_bound_T_GC}, it is reasonable to believe that